At Hanoi's popular railway cafe street, trains may stop running under safety and urban renewal plans

 The transport authorities warned of travel delays and detours if the route is cut, raising costs for daily passengers and affecting businesses as well as the draw to tourist sites.

-Hanoi has proposed halting passenger train services on a stretch of railway that runs through its popular "railway cafe street", but railway authorities and transport experts said that this could affect thousands of travellers daily and compromise train operations and weaken tourism appeal.
+Hanoi has proposed halting passenger train services on a stretch of railway that runs through its popular "railway cafe street", but railway authorities and transport experts said that this could affect thousands of travellers daily, compromise train operations and weaken tourism appeal.

 Travellers arriving in Hanoi from the south could face inconvenience if they have to transfer by road to continue their journeys on northbound routes, and this would affect elders, families with children and passengers carrying heavy luggage, Vietnamese online news site VnExpress reported.